GSMUTNSR/book_codes/README.md

 .
 Error found in GSM-2D with proton-neutron one-jumps put to full or partial storage.
 As it can occur only with Hamiltonian calculated on-the-fly, where proton-neutron one-jumps are also put to on-the-fly in practice, this bug was invisible.
 Added to that, it was inactive when all proton and neutron shells have the same parity, as in test files.

+.
+A bug was found in a+ a~ matrix elements : some values were missing in the output files.
+It has been corrected but is still being tested.

 _ A wrapper to call Coulomb wave functions from a FORTRAN code has been added.

 _ Rms radius and rms-radius one-body strength can now be calculated in no-core GSM using realistic interactions.